Suchitra-Sahoo/bookStore/README.md

     npm start
     ```

-After completing these steps, you should have the Drawn2Shoe application up and running on your local machine. 🎉
+After completing these steps, you should have the bookStore up and running on your local machine. 🎉

 ### Show some ❤️ by starring this awesome repository!